 Will disabling Edge’s VPN affect my streaming capabilities?

 Potentially.
 If a streaming service detects a VPN, you might encounter restrictions or slower speeds. in many cases, a high‑quality standalone VPN with smart routing can optimize streaming performance better than Edge’s integrated option.
-Does edge come with a vpn and how edge secure network stacks up against full VPNs for privacy, streaming, and security

 Can I disable Edge Secure Network without turning off all privacy protections in Edge?